skalalab/flim_playground/README.md

 # FLIM Playground
 An interactive, ui-based data-centric playground that focus on FLIM analysis.
 It includes data/feature extraction from inputs (regionprops), unsupervised clusetering visualization (UMAP, PCA), outlier finder based on extracted features or raw data, classification/prediction (e.g. random forest), a SDT toolbox that has tool such as single-cell phasor plots, and simple plots (e.g. box/swarm plot with t-tests between conditions on a given feature).
+For tools that are not feasible but interesting and useful that I am aware of, there is also a page for exteral resources.

 # Installation
 Due to the latency/speed and the **data security** constraint, some modules (regionprops, classification) of the playground are better to be run offline.
 To do that, user needs to have the python environment installed on their local desktop.
 For other modules (e.g. visualizations), user can go to the [website](https://flim-playground.streamlit.app/) without the need to install *anything*.